On the conditioning of polynomial histopolation: Introduction

 \item[(C3)] segments with identical (left or right) endpoint.
 For $ i = 1, \ldots, d $, one has $ \alpha_i = \alpha $, for some $ \alpha \in I $, and $ \beta_i \ne \beta_j $ for $ i \ne j $.
 In the right endpoint case, for $ i = 1, \ldots, d $ one has $ \alpha_i \ne \alpha_j $ for $ i \ne j $ and $ \beta_i = \beta $ for some $ \beta \in I $.

 \end{itemize} Of course, there are families of segments that belong to more than one class.
 An example of this are the so-called \emph{Chebyshev} segments, that we will study in depth in Section \ref{sect:Chebyshev}.
-Indeed, for a particular choice of the arc-length parameter $ \rho $, they can be framed both in class (C1) and class (C2).
+Indeed, for the particular choice of the arc-length parameter $ \rho = \pi/(2d) $ and the equidistribution of the nodes in the semicircle, $ \tau_i = \frac{(i-1/2) \pi}{d} $ for $ i = 1, \ldots, d $, they can be framed both in class (C1) and class (C2).
 By exploiting the normalized version of \eqref{eq:histopolation}, segments solving the Fekete problem have subsequently been recognized as an additional scenario \cite{BEfekete}.
 In Section \ref{sect:classC4}, we exhibit a new class of segments which is unisolvent for polynomial histopolation.
 We will denote this class by (C4).

 The difficulty in identifying unisolvent classes for polynomial histopolation is reflected in the lack of explicit expressions for the corresponding Lagrange bases, which are known only for the aforementioned classes (C1) \cite{GerritsmaEdge,Robidoux} and (C3) \cite{BEsinum}.
 The absence of closed formulas for Lagrange polynomials forces to deal with solving a linear system that involves the Vandermonde matrix $ V_d $, which is hence computed with respect to any other basis $ b_1, \ldots, b_{d} $ of $ \mathscr P_{d-1} (I) $: